-48. OUTSTANDING DIRECTION: NEWS
+46. OUTSTANDING DIRECTION: NEWS

 This category is open to directors of news broadcasts.
 Directors are those responsible for bringing to air all the production elements in order to present a finished product.
-Eligible submissions may originate from a) regularly scheduled news broadcasts, such as a nightly newscast or morning show or b) live or live-to-tape news events like unscheduled coverage of a breaking news event, special events like town halls or election coverage etc.
+Eligible submissions may originate from a) regularly scheduled news broadcasts, such as a nightly newscast or morning show or b) live or live-to-tape news events like unscheduled coverage of a breaking news event, special events like town halls or election coverage etc. Submission video in this category is limited to 25 minutes of excerpts from the program or report under consideration.